nuts-foundation/nuts-specification/rfc/rfc017-distributed-network-grpc-v2.md

 See Appendix A.1 for an explanation.

-#### 4.1.3 IBLT page size
+#### 6.1.2 IBLT page size

 Calculating an IBLT is relatively cheap, but it grows linearly with the number of transactions.
-This would harm performance of larger networks.
+This would harm performance in larger networks.
 The immutable nature of transactions make it possible to store intermediate IBLTs and use those as an optimization.
-The LC range parameters of the protocol should be adjusted accordingly to optimize use of these intermediate IBLTs.
+The LC range parameters of the protocol should be set to optimize use of these intermediate IBLTs.
 Therefore, they should not be chosen freely.

 To simplify the description of the protocol we introduce a new term: **page**.
 A page contains transaction references for a range of LC values.
 Each page is a multiple of 512.
-The first page includes transactions with LC values between 0 (inclusive) and 512 (exclusive).
+The first page includes transaction references with LC values between 0 (inclusive) and 512 (exclusive).
-When a *next* or *previous* page is mentioned, this means 512 has to be added/reduced from the `begin` and `end` values of an LC range.
+When a *next* or *previous* page is mentioned, this means 512 has to be added/removed from the `start` and `end` values of an LC range.

-#### 4.1.4 IBLT decoding
+#### 6.1.3 IBLT decoding

 When decoding an IBLT as described in [the original paper](https://arxiv.org/pdf/1101.2245 or https://www.ics.uci.edu/~eppstein/pubs/EppGooUye-SIGCOMM-11.pdf), the result is two sets of values: those that are missing in set A and those that are missing in set B. For this protocol only one of those sets is of interest, the other can be ignored.
 This also makes it more likely the IBLT can be decoded.

-### 4.2 Operation
+### 6.2 Operation

 All messages and values mentioned in this chapter are scoped to a single connection between two nodes.
 *Alice* and *Bob* are used to represent two nodes connected to each other.

 The protocol generally operates as follows:

-1. Alice broadcasts at a set interval (§4.2.1):
+1. Alice sends at a set interval (§6.2.1):
     * XOR of all known transaction references.
     * Highest Lamport Clock value over all transactions (LC).

-2. When receiving Alice's broadcast, Bob compares the XOR value from Alice with its own (§4.2.2):
+2. When receiving Alice's message, Bob compares the XOR value from Alice with its own (§6.2.2):
     * When the XOR is the same and the LC value equals BOB's highest Lamport Clock value: no action required.
     * When different, send a message containing:
       * LC value sent by Alice
       * the IBLT that includes the Lamport Clock range of 0-LC(Alice)
       * Bob's highest Lamport Clock value

-3. When receiving the message, Alice subtracts Bob's IBLT from her own IBLT for the given range (§4.2.3):
+3. When receiving the message, Alice subtracts Bob's IBLT from her own IBLT for the given range (§6.2.3):
    * If not decodable, go to 1 and send values based on the previous page.
    * If decodable, send a request for missing transactions
    * If Bob's highest Lamport Clock value is higher than the LC value sent in 1, then request transactions by Lamport Clock value:
      * Lamport Clock start value.
      * Lamport Clock end value.

-4. When receiving a request for transactions, Bob responds with a message including the requested transactions (§4.2.4 and §4.2.5).
+4. When receiving a request for transactions, Bob responds with a message including the requested transactions (§6.2.4 and §5.2.2).

-5. After adding Bob's transactions to the DAG \(making sure its cryptographic signature is valid\), query the payload if it's missing.
+5. After adding Bob's transactions to the DAG (making sure its cryptographic signature is valid), query the payload if it's missing.

 A node MUST make sure to only add transactions of which all previous transactions are present.

-The sections below specify the details of the protocol operation and maps it to the gRPC messages.
-See the section "Protobuf Definition" for a full specification of the protobuf/gRPC contract.

-#### 4.2.1 Broadcasting the state
+#### 6.2.1 Broadcasting the state

-todo:
-The local node's DAG state MUST be broadcast at an interval using the `State` message, by default every 2 seconds.
-The interval MAY be adjusted by the node operator but MUST conform to the limits \(min/max interval\) defined by the network.
-It is advised to keep it relatively short because it directly influences the speed by which new transactions are retrieved.
+The `State` message is sent as response to various conditions of the gossip protocol (see §5).
+The `State` message MUST contain a `conversationID`.

-The `State` message contains a `XOR` value, an `LC` value and a `token`.
-The `token` is scoped to a connection and is required in the response from the peer.
+The `State` message contains a `XOR` value and an `LC`.
-The `LC` value MUST equals the highest Lamport Clock value of all transaction references included in the `XOR` calculation.
+The `LC` value MUST equal the highest Lamport Clock value of all transaction references included in the `XOR` calculation.
 If no transactions are present, an all-zero `XOR` and `LC` of 0 is sent.

-A node is free to choose how the `token` is created as long as it's able to satisfy the requirements of §4.2.3.
-It MUST be valid for at least 10 seconds.
+This might look exactly like the `Gossip` message, but the type of response is different so it is a different type of message.

-#### 4.2.2 IBLT response
+#### 6.2.2 IBLT response

-When a peer receives an `State` message and the `XOR` differs, it SHOULD respond with a `TransactionSet` message.
+When a peer receives a `State` message and the `XOR` differs, it SHOULD respond with a `TransactionSet` message.
 The sent `LC` value falls within the bounds of a page.
 The response IBLT MUST be calculated over the transactions leading up to and including that page.
-Next to the IBLT data, the `TransactionSet` message MUST contain the original `LC` value as `LC_req`, a new `LC` value indicating the highest LC value from the peer and the `token` value from the `State` message.
+Next to the IBLT data, the `TransactionSet` message MUST contain the original `LC` value as `LC_req`, a new `LC` value indicating the highest LC value from the peer.
+This is a response type message so it MUST contain the `conversationID`.

-#### 4.2.3 Transaction List Query
+#### 6.2.3 Transaction List Query

-For every `TransactionSet` message a node receives, it MUST check the `token` value in the message and compare it to its own administration.
+For every `TransactionSet` message a node receives, it MUST check if the `LC_req` value matches the `LC` value from the original request.
-If the `token` doesn't exist or if the `LC_req` value doesn't match, the node MUST ignore the message.

 The IBLT in the `TransactionSet` message contains every transaction of the peer in the LC range of `0-LC_req`.
 The node MUST lookup/compute the IBLT for this range and subtract it from the IBLT of the peer.
 Decoding the resulting IBLT will list the transaction refs the peer has and the local node misses.

-These transactions MUST be queried by using the `TransactionListQuery` message.
-It contains all missing transaction references.
+These transactions MUST be queried by using the `TransactionListQuery` message (see §5.2.2).
-The message MUST contain a `token` that is to be used in the response.

 If the decoding fails, the local node sends a new `State` message.
 The `LC` value MUST be the `end` of the page before the page that included `LC_req`.
 The `XOR` value MUST be calculated over the transaction references in the range starting with 0 and ending with the new `LC` value.

-#### 4.2.4 Transaction Range Query
+#### 6.2.4 Transaction Range Query

-If the IBLT from a `TransactionSet` message could be decoded, the local node MAY also send a `TransactionRangeQuery` message.
+If the IBLT from a `TransactionSet` message can be decoded, the local node MAY also send a `TransactionRangeQuery` message.
 This is only needed if the page containing the `LC` value of the `TransactionSet` message comes after the page containing `LC_req`.
 This means the peer has additional transactions outside the IBLT range.
 If the `LC_req` value is in the latest page of the local node, it SHOULD query all pages leading up to the `LC` value.
 If the `LC_req` value is NOT in the latest page of the local node, then it MUST only query the next page.
+This last requirement prevents a node from querying the entire DAG while only some historic transactions are missing.

-The `TransactionRangeQuery` message contains a `start` (inclusive) and `end` (exclusive) parameter corresponding to that requested page(s).
+The `TransactionRangeQuery` message contains a `start` (inclusive) and `end` (exclusive) parameter corresponding to the requested page(s).
-The message MUST contain a `token` that is to be used in the response.
+The message MUST contain a `conversationID`.

-If decoding fails and the IBLT covered the first page, the local node MUST query the first page.
+If decoding fails and the IBLT covered the first page, the local node MUST use a `TransactionRangeQuery` message to query the first page.

-#### 4.2.5 Transaction List

-The `TransactionList` message contains a list of transactions and the `token` from either the `TransactionListQuery` or `TransactionRangeQuery`.
-Each transaction in the message MUST relate to the original request.
-Transactions that resulted from a `TransactionListQuery` MUST have been present in that message.
-Transactions that resulted from a `TransactionRangeQuery` MUST have an LC value that is within the requested range.
-If this is not true, the entire message MUST be ignored.
-A `TransactionList` message MAY be broken up into smaller messages, each message should confirm to these rules.
-Each part MUST also use the same `token`.
-All transactions in the `TransactionList` message MUST be sorted by LC value (lowest first).

-## 5 Gossip

-coming

 ## X. Private Transactions